ipfs/camp/CORE_AND_ELECTIVE_COURSES/ELECTIVE_COURSE_A/README.md

 ## Preparation for the course

 - Bring your laptop
-- Make sure you have Node.js >= 10.16.0 installed
-- Clone https://github.com/ipfs-shipyard/workshop-idm-chat-dapp and follow the installation instructions
+- Follow the Prerequisites and Installation instructions at https://github.com/ipfs-shipyard/workshop-idm-chat-dapp before the course